<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Many private banks in Dubai are extremely popular with the less-informed international investor who perhaps lacks a comprehensive framework, the skills and experience for evaluating the services, expertise and value on offer.

 An ability to ask the right questions at the outset of a private banking relationship and the ability to avoid having to actually become a client and 'discovering through experience' is therefore critical to avoid future surprises and keeping yourself on a wealth-building trajectory.
+A well-researched private banking guide can be invaluable in helping investors navigate this complex landscape.

-For wealthy individuals, there is no choice but to be extremely critical about how many private banks in Dubai charge and to consider - where one has negotiating power given the level of assets involved - not signing the standard documents that banks put in front of you, but rather to set out your own terms, mandating your advisers to work in a way that makes sense for the wealth-owning family itself.
+For wealthy individuals, there is no choice but to be extremely critical about how many private banks in the UAE charge and to consider - where one has negotiating power given the level of assets involved - not signing the standard documents that banks put in front of you, but rather to set out your own terms, mandating your advisers to work in a way that makes sense for the wealth-owning family itself.

 Even when the amount of wealth involved is not enough to dictate your own terms to the banks you work with, our suggestion is to agree in writing about the actual service you expect to receive and to make it clear what your expectations are.